The Impact of Explanations on Fairness in Human-AI Decision-Making: Protected vs Proxy Features: Extended Results

 \section{Extended Results}

 In this section, we report additional results regarding dispositional trust, learned trust, and participant gender.
-We additionally include a full table detailing the primary effects considered in the study (\autoref{tab:full}) as well as the effects of our interventions on reliance split by applicant gender (\autoref{tab:flip_rate}).
+We additionally include a full table detailing the primary effects considered in the study (\aptLtoX[graphic=no,type=html]{Table~\ref{tab:full}}{\autoref{tab:full}}) as well as the effects of our interventions on reliance split by applicant gender (\aptLtoX[graphic=no,type=html]{Table~\ref{tab:flip_rate}}{\autoref{tab:flip_rate}}).